hitgup1412/alg_pro/README.md

 # lcs:
     lcs_api - lcs - views.py

-    request is done by passing file itself not its path the algorithm macths dnas if thay had more than 80% in common (80 by default . there is a third input option to change the treshold)
+    the algorithm macths dnas if thay had more than 80% in common (80 by default . there is a third input option to change the treshold)

 # huffman